-For further explanation about how intersectionality can help us understand and prevent gender-based violence, please see Intersectionality and Adolescent Dating Violence (video) or Intersectionality.
+For further explanation about how intersectionality can help us understand and prevent gender-based violence, please see Intersectionality.
+Intersectionality.

 What have we done so far?

 Community Consultation

 IRCOM has met with 30 youth and 20 youth living at IRCOM, several subject matter experts, and multiple community organizations to discuss the various needs, goals, and priorities for a teen relationship violence prevention program for racialized, refugee, newcomer youth;